 Taught in the public school system for over 20 years.

-46 years, have two daughters — one on each coast —
+have two daughters & three grandchildren — on both coasts —

-so we've always got some place to travel.
+so we've always got a good excuse to travel.

-I am Ron’s brother.
-Although I live in a conventional home for now, I am just as fervent of an RVing fan as you will find anywhere.
+I am Ron’s brother and just as fervent of an RVing fan as you will find anywhere.

 My first RV was a travel trailer, switching later to a Class A coach.
 I now camp in a Winnebago View motorhome.
 Like Ron, I’ve been RVing my entire life.

-After 40 years of working in corporate sales, I recently retired and now enjoy keeping the RV & OTHER NEWS and BLOG sections of this site updated.
+After 40 years of working in corporate sales, I retired and now enjoy keeping the RV DAILY & BLOGS sections of this site updated.

 P.S.
-Wondering about the hats? it’s kind of a running joke with us.
-We picked them up on our maiden trip in our first diesel pusher RV and have been wearing them off and on ever since.
+Wondering about Ron & Tricia’s hats?
+It’s kind of a running joke with them.
+They picked them up on the maiden trip of their first diesel pusher RV and have been wearing them off and on ever since.